daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 #### Secure Your Lab <a name="secure-lab"></a>
 The following instructions will allow the inclusion of "https://" in your lab address, ensuring the security needed to utilize GitHub authorizations and sign-ins.

+:warning: By allowing students to log in with their GitHub credientials, the server is much more vulnerable.
+It is highly recommended the following steps are followed so "https://" can be included in your lab address to protect against outside threats. :warning:

 ```console